wcy16/GoatCompiler/README.md

 ## Introduction

-This program contains a parser for a programming language called Goat.
+This program implements a compiler for a programming language called Goat.
+The target machine is called Oz.
+This is a project for COMP90045 2019 s1.

 ## How to compile